iTwin/presentation/packages/hierarchies/learning/IModelHierarchyProcessing.md

-# Hierarchy processing
+# iModel hierarchy processing

-This page describes how and in what order a hierarchy provider (see `createHierarchyProvider`) processes nodes.
+This page describes how and in what order an iModel hierarchy provider (see `createIModelHierarchyProvider`) processes nodes.

 1. The hierarchy definition's `defineHierarchyLevel` function is called to get the hierarchy level definitions.

 2. Hierarchy level definitions are turned into nodes.

    2.1.
-In case the hierarchy level definition is a `CustomHierarchyNodeDefinition`, it's simply mapped to the custom node.
+In case the hierarchy level definition is a `GenericHierarchyNodeDefinition`, it's simply mapped to the generic node.

    2.2.
 In case the hierarchy level definition is an `InstanceNodesQueryDefinition`, the nodes are fetched from the iModel and parsed either by definition's `parseNode` function, or the default parser.